Research the Employer

 Your résumé is an important marketing tool that can help you during your job search.
 It should be clear, concise and comprehensive.
 Below are some tips:

 - Résumés should be kept to one page in length.
 If absolutely necessary, a two-page résumé is acceptable.

-- Use of action verbs and accomplishment statements (PDF) to describe each
+- Use of action verbs and accomplishment statements to describe

 responsibilitiesin each position.

 Do not use long and wordy sentences.
 On the other hand, do not abbreviate everything in an effort to save space.

 - It is not necessary to list every job you ever had.

 - Stress accomplishments, awards, and honors that are relevant to the position you are applying to.

 - Keep in mind that résumés can be reviewed by people or software programs.
 If you are uploading your resume to a database, include keywords used in your field.